Ghazal 29, Verse 6x

 For more on the literary sense of baa;Ndhnaa , see {29,2}.

-It's fascinating to compare the present verse with {29,4}, this verse's more fortunate, published sibling.
-(And deservedly so, since it encases the same kernel in a far cleverer shell.)
-Both verses contain the same operative element: the literary activity in which we dil khol ke daryaa ko bhii saa;hil baa;Ndhaa .
-To drive home the theme of the 'thirst of ardor', we said that if we imagine the whole paradigmatically wet ocean ss a 'dry-lipped', perpetually thirsty shore-- that is, that even having as much water as the ocean does, it is still as insatiably thirsty as the shore-- we might have a dim glimmer of how thirsty ardor is.
+It's worthwhile to compare the present verse with {29,4}, its more fortunate, published cousin.
+(And {29,4} was deservedly selected for the divan, since it encases the same kernel in a far cleverer shell.)
+Both verses contain the same operative element: the literary activity in which the speaker dil khol ke daryaa ko bhii saa;hil baa;Ndhaa .
+To drive home the theme of the 'thirst of ardor', the speaker says that if the whole paradigmatically wet ocean is imagined as a 'dry-lipped', perpetually thirsty shore-- that is, that even having as much water as the ocean does, it is still as insatiably thirsty as the shore-- the result might be a dim glimmer of how thirsty ardor is.

-And why do we do this dil khol ke ?
+And why does he do this dil khol ke ?
 Idiomatically, the sense is 'unrestrainedly, uninhibitedly', which is appropriate to the creation of such hyperbole.
 But literally, of course, the meaning is 'having opened the heart'.
-Physically speaking, it's possible that once the floodgates of the heart have opened, a huge torrent of ardor, passion, longing, desire rushes forth, like an ocean-- like, in fact, the ocean we're just about to describe as a shore.
+Physically speaking, it's possible that once the floodgates of the heart have opened, a huge torrent of ardor, passion, longing, desire rushes forth, like an ocean-- like, in fact, the ocean that's just about to be described as an endlessly thirsty shore.

-Or else the sense could be that the beloved asks us a technical literary question-- she wants some examples of the poetic 'themes' of the thirst of ardor.
-But we reply only after 'having opened the heart'-- so that our reply is personal and emotional, as well as literary.
+Or else the sense could be that the beloved asks the lover a technical literary question-- she wants some examples of the poetic 'themes' of the thirst of ardor.
+But he replies only after 'having opened the heart'-- so that his reply is personal and emotional, as well as literary.